wadewuma/idx_stock_prices/README.md

 # Analyze Indonesia's Stock Price Data from Yahoo!
 Finance

-This repository aims to obtain all stock price data of publicly listed companies in Indonesia from Yahoo!
+This repository aims to automatically obtain all stock price data of publicly listed companies in Indonesia from Yahoo!
 Finance (free).
 Following are steps to use this repository:

   1. For R scripts, run through "r_scripts" folder;